National President, Paralyzed Veterans of America

 David Zurfluh felt a duty to serve his country and follow in the footsteps of his grandfather (Navy), dad (Army), brother Tom (Air Force), and extended family who served in all military branches.
 When Zurfluh was in high school, he narrowed down the branches he wanted to serve in between the Marine Corps and the Air Force.
 His friend flipped a coin to determine his path — heads for Air Force and tails for the Marine Corps.
 The coin landed on heads, and Zurfluh’s path was set in motion.

 A member of the U.S. Air Force from 1987 to 1995, Zurfluh served as a jet engine mechanic and a crew chief in Operation Desert Shield and Operation Desert Storm.
-While on active duty in April 1995, he was injured in a motor vehicle accident in Hachinohe, Japan, suffering a shattered left arm, broken left wrist and broken neck.
+While on active duty, in April 1995, he was injured in a motor vehicle accident in Hachinohe, Japan, suffering a shattered left arm, broken left wrist and a broken neck.
 Zurfluh was diagnosed with incomplete quadriplegia.
 After three weeks navigating through three hospitals, he wound up at the Seattle VA Medical Center.

 PVA changed my life forever.
 PVA literally stays with you from initial injury to the grave, not only for the veteran but the spouse/caregiver, family and friends.

-In May 2017, he was elected as national president and then re-elected in 2018 and 2019.
-In May 2020, during PVA’s first-ever virtual 74th
+In May 2017, he was elected as national president and re-elected in 2018 and 2019.
+In May 2020, during PVA’s 74th

-“We specialize in SCI/D veterans, but we serve all veterans,” Zurfluh said.
-“If a veteran needs help and comes through our doors or calls, we help them, their caregivers and their loved ones, period.”
+Zurfluh travels extensively throughout the country advocating for and serving Paralyzed Veterans of America and wants people to know that “We specialize in SCI/D veterans, but we serve all veterans; if a veteran needs help and comes through our doors or calls, we help them, their caregivers and their loved ones, period.”